wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

 # Develop a Manual Task

-This guide walks you through the steps to develop, deploy, test, and observe a Manually-Triggered Integration using Choreo.
+This guide walks you through the steps to develop, deploy, test, and observe a manual task using Choreo.

 In this guide, you will: